Creditor Frequently Asked Questions

 Each bankruptcy case involves a different set of circumstances and some are more complicated than others.
 It is your decision as to whether or not you need legal representation.
 The clerk's office is prohibited from recommending, advertising, or promoting the services of any law firm or attorney.

 A proof of claim is a written statement setting forth the amount and basis for the creditor's claim.
-A proof of claim must conform to the Official Forms.
-The form is available on the back of the 341(a) meeting notice or if the case is later determined to be an asset case, you will be notified and the claim form is available for download from the Official Bankruptcy Forms section of the U.S. Courts website.
+A proof of claim must conform to the Official Form 10.
+Information about filing a Proof of Claim is available on the back of the Meeting of Creditors Notice for asset cases or if the case is later determined to be an asset case, you will be notified and the claim form is available for download from the Official Bankruptcy Forms section of the U.S. Courts website.
 Follow the instructions in completing the form and fill it out completely including date and signature.
+The proof of claim can be electronically filed here.

 In a chapter 13 or 11 case, money is generally distributed after a plan has been confirmed.
 In a chapter 7 case (if non-exempt assets are available for liquidation) the trustee will liquidate assets and make a determination of the distribution of assets after review of all claims and expenses.
 The trustee will file a “Distribution Report” indicating how the assets will be distributed and the percentage of recovery, in any, to those creditors who filed claims.
 Some cases are more complicated than others and the trustee may have more difficulty with liquidation.